pmint05/checkstyle-report/README.md

   + Notifies registered checks at each node
   + Collects and filters violations
   + Manages check lifecycle
++ Extends `FileSetCheck`, therefore is a component that is responsible for checking a file, but can also have child checks that require AST
 + Extends `AbstractAutomaticBean` therefore can be configured according to XML config file at runtime
 + Post-construct - `finishLocalSetup()`: configure context with tab-with, severity, etc. to be passed to child modules
 + Child modules setup - `setupChild()`: